Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Introduction

-\item By introducing an effective density of states (EDOS) for the QPC region, we put strongly correlated tunneling on a similar footing as non-interacting tunneling analyzed within the scattering formalism.
-With this approach, we explicitly elucidate how delta-$T$ and heat-current noise in fact probe properties of the EDOS and due to the device's temperature bias, scaling dimensions of the tunneling particles naturally enter in both delta-$T$ and heat current noise.
+\item {We introduce an effective density of states (EDOS), given in Sec.~\ref{sec:EDOS}, for the QPC region, and thereby put strongly correlated tunneling on a similar footing as non-interacting tunneling analyzed within the scattering formalism.
+With this single-particle approach, we explicitly elucidate how delta-$T$ and heat-current noise in fact probe properties of the EDOS and, due to the device's temperature bias, scaling dimensions of the tunneling particles naturally enter in both delta-$T$ and heat current noise.
+A major benefit of this approach is that it can be straightforwardly adapted to analyze noise in related, strongly correlated systems.}

-\item We generalize and extend a previously introduced heat Fano factor~\cite{Ebisu2022May} and analyze how this quantity may be used to infer the scaling dimension tunneling particles.

-\item We provide general expressions for so-called mixed noise, i.e., cross-correlations between tunneling charge and heat current fluctuations.
-We show that, close to equilibrium, these correlations are linked to thermoelectric conversion via the Seebeck coefficient.
-Our results thereby go beyond previous ones~\cite{Crepieux2014Dec} for non-interacting electrons. \end{enumerate} These achievements provide novel opportunities for experimentally probing FQH edge physics and collective electron behavior.
-Moreover, our detailed calculations establish a natural starting point for modeling delta-$T$ noise and heat-current noise in other setups of strongly correlated one-dimensional systems, e.g., disordered FQH line junctions~\cite{Sen2008Aug,Protopopov2017,Spanslatt2019,Spanslatt2020,Hein2023Jun}, disordered quantum wires~\cite{Giamarchi1988}, and helical quantum spin Hall edges~\cite{Wu2006Mar}.
+\item {We provide general expressions, given in Eq.~\eqref{eq:mixed_noises}, for mixed charge and heat current noise and show that, close to equilibrium, the mixed noise is linked to thermoelectric conversion via the Seebeck coefficient.
+Our results thereby extend the utility of mixed noise in the presence of a temperature bias, previously considered only for weakly interacting electrons~\cite{Crepieux2014Dec}, to interacting, strongly correlated electrons.
+This connection provides not only a clear, physical interpretation of the mixed noise, but suggests a strategy for its experimental detection.} \end{enumerate} Together, these achievements significantly expand the scope and utility of temperature-biased noise as a novel tool to experimentally probe FQH edge physics and collective electron behavior.
+Moreover, our detailed calculations establish a natural starting point for modeling temperature-biased noise in related strongly correlated one-dimensional systems, such as disordered FQH line junctions~\cite{Sen2008Aug,Protopopov2017,Spanslatt2019,Spanslatt2020,Hein2023Jun}, disordered quantum wires~\cite{Giamarchi1988}, quantum spin Hall edges~\cite{Wu2006Mar}, quantum Hall systems in the presence of channel mixing~\cite{Acciai2022Mar} as well as similar systems in the presence of time-dependent drives~\cite{Ronetti2019May,Acciai2019Oct,Taktak2022Oct}.

 We have organized this paper as follows: In Sec.~\ref{sec:SCLF}, we introduce the FQH setup of interest and our theoretical formalism.
 In Sec.~\ref{sec:charge_expressions}, we present expressions for delta-$T$ noise in the small and large bias regimes.
 The analogous analysis for the heat-current noise is given in Sec.~\ref{sec:heat_expressions}, which includes the evaluation of the heat Fano factors.
 In Sec.~\ref{sec:EDOS}, we exploit the effective density of states to elucidate the properties of noise generated by a temperature bias.
 After that, we derive and analyze expressions of mixed noise in Sec.~\ref{sec:mixed_noise}.